quochuy2204/QT-NotepadLikeApp/README.md

 # QT-NotepadLikeApp
- An notepad Application for windows using QT GUI
+ An notepad-like Application for windows environment Using C++ on QT5 GUI

 Clone the project and then

 ``` bash